 On behalf of Anne Arundel County Department of Public Works (DPW), RK&K conducted a Natural Resources Inventory (NRI), including a wetland and waterway delineation, forest stand delineation (FSD), and specimen tree inventory within the Crownsville Hospital Memorial Park project study area in Anne Arundel County, Maryland (Appendix A, Figures 1 & 2).
+In addition, Anne Arundel County partnered with the Maryland Environmental Trust to place an easement on the property at the time it was acquired.
+This conservation easement exists on the southern portion of the property and is further described on the following pages.

 This effort includes planning, engineering, surveying, environmental and archaeological investigations, and estimating to prepare site evaluation and analysis, conceptual site development design plans, and evaluation of suggested facilities and activities.
 The project study area is approximately 515 acres.
 The wetlands were delineated in accordance with the U.S. Army Corps of Engineers Wetlands Delineation Manual, Y-87-I (Environmental Laboratory, 1987); U. S. Army Corps of Engineers.
-2012 and Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Coastal Plain Region Version 2.0, and the FSD was conducted in accordance with the State Forest Conservation Technical Manual.
-Third Edition, 1997.
+2012 and Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Coastal Plain Region Version 2.0, and the FSD was conducted in accordance with the State Forest Conservation Technical Manual, Third Edition, 1997.
 RK&K identified 77 waterways, 31 palustrine forested (PFO) wetlands, 10 palustrine emergent (PEM) wetlands and two palustrine shrubscrub (PSS) wetlands, 1,266 specimen trees, 10 forest stands, and 9 hedgerows within the project study area.